 Collaboration among philanthropies is not so natural, and occurs less frequently than might be expected.
 This chapter examines partnerships involving national foundations generally and the Robert Wood Johnson Foundation specifically.
 It explores the theoretical and practical reasons that collaboration among foundations should make sense, why it does not happen frequently, and what elements should be in place for partnerships among national foundations to succeed.

 Pathways to Student Success: A Guide to Translating Good Intentions into Meaningful Impact was written for individuals who seek to go beyond charity by actively searching for opportunities to produce as much good as possible with the dollars available.
 In the guide, the Center addresses the critical questions that must be answered to achieve the biggest bang for every philanthropic buck, including what is a meaningful change to target, what activities lead to that change for at-risk students, and how much does it cost to make that change.

-Philanthropy and the Social Economy: Blueprint 2016 is an annual industry forecast about the ways we use private resources for public benefit.
-Foundation Center is pleased to again partner with Lucy to offer the Blueprint as a GrantCraft guide.
+This publication is an annual industry forecast about the ways we use private resources for public benefit.
 The Blueprint provides an overview of the current landscape, points to major trends, and directs your attention to horizons where you can expect some important breakthroughs in the coming year.
-Some ways you might consider using this Blueprint include: With colleagues at your organization, this publication can open conversations about the context for your work and any thoughts on expanding your strategic framework.
-With grantees, this publication can foster conversations outside Read more

 This report gives an analysis of how urban-focused professional societies are integrating climate change into their member engagement activities.